k-um-i/yt-marker/README.md

 The extension will only remain loaded until you restart Firefox.

 # Usage
-Once you have the extension successfully loaded you can open up any YouTube video and start saving timestamps. \
+Once you have the extension successfully loaded you can open up any YouTube video or livestream and start saving timestamps.

 Simply open the extension popup while watching a YouTube video or livestream, add a note for the timestamp if you wish and click on 'Add Timestamp'.
-Any timestamps that you add will be showed inside the popup as well and can be deleted with the 'Delete' button.
+Any timestamps that you add will be shown inside the popup as well and can be deleted with the 'Delete' button.

 Time stamps should be stored until the extension is unloaded.

 ![image](https://github.com/user-attachments/assets/7d168c02-8a3a-42c4-a9ea-0232b5a56672)